Are you stressed with the increasing workload of teaching?

 What else could I do?
 I checked out relieving teaching, teaching overseas, other careers where I might transfer my skills, selling online, personal development.
 I got into Tony Robbins, The Secret, Abraham Hicks...
 Maybe you've done this too?

-"The most overwhelming issue related to causing teachers to consider leaving the profession, according to teacher responses, is the workload associated with change, the deterioration in student behaviour and the degree to which teachers feel misunderstood and undervalued by the wider public.
+"The most overwhelming issue related to (NZ) teachers considering leaving the profession, according to teacher responses, is the workload associated with change, the deterioration in student behaviour and the degree to which teachers feel misunderstood and undervalued by the wider public.
 Often this misunderstanding is articulated in terms of the misconceptions teachers believe people from the wider community have about teachers’ ‘official’ hours of work and holidays."

 Well, for me the search has ended.
 This issue is not just about teachers who are dissatisfied, its the whole "traditional employment" model is changing rapidly.